 ControlUp’s default Security Policy grants permissions for two built-in user roles.
 You cannot delete or modify membership for these roles:

 Local Admins – a ControlUp user is considered a member of this role when they have local administrative privileges on the managed computer.
 By definition, your membership in this role may vary depending on the context.
 When performing a management action on multiple computers, a ControlUp user’s current Windows credentials are evaluated on each computer, so a user might be a member of “Local Admins” on one computer but not on another.

 Organization Members – this role includes all ControlUp users logged into your organization.
-When a user on your network launches ControlUp and logs on to your current organization, they become members of this group and remain so until logging off or exiting ControlUp.
+Users on your network who launch ControlUp and log into your current organization become members of this group until they log off or exit ControlUp.

 Review Default Permissions